cs230-stanford/website-winter-2020/index.md

  * 8%: Quizzes
  * 2%: Attendance (e.g. in-class lectures --if not SCPD-- and project mentorship meetings.)

-**Note:** For project meetings, only the following four meetings are mandatory for attendance:
+**Note:** For project meetings, every group must meet 3 times throughout the quarter:
- * The first occurrence
+ 1. Before the project proposal deadline to discuss and validate the project idea.
+This can be with any TA.
- * The occurrence after the project proposal
+ 2. Before the milestone deadline, *with your assigned project TA*.
- * The occurrence after the project milestone
+ 3. Before the final report deadline, again with your assigned project TA.

- * The occurrence before the final submission
+Every student is allowed to and encouraged to meet more with the TAs, but only the 3 meetings above count towards the final participation grade.

 #### Submitting Assignments
 From the Coursera sessions (accessible from the invite you receive by email), you will be able to watch videos, solve quizzes and complete programming assignments.
 Each quiz and programming assignment can be submitted directly from the session and will be graded by our autograders.